What is Novel Coronavirus (COVID-19)?

 - Shortness of breath or difficulty breathing

 - Sore throat

 - New loss of taste or smell

-- This list is not all possible symptoms.
-Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, or diarrhea.
+- Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, or diarrhea.

-The CDC recommends that people seek medical attention immediately if they develop any of these emergency warning signs:
+Seek medical attention immediately if you or others develop any of these emergency warning signs: